mui/material-ui/docs/pages/blog/premium-plan-release.md

 ### Brand customization

 If you want to generate spreadsheets to share, you may be interested in adding some headers, using brand colors, or adding instructions to the document.
-For this purpose, we allow developers to access the excel file content before and after the data is added.
+For this purpose, we allow developers to access the Excel file's content before and after the data is added.
 This allows you to fully customize the content of the file.

 ### Ongoing development